Fraud Response Plan

 6. Action to be taken

-The Chief Executive will appoint a Fraud Investigation Officer to conduct an initial but urgent fact-finding exercise.
+6.3 The Chief Executive will appoint a Fraud Investigation Officer to conduct an initial but urgent fact-finding exercise.

 The Fraud Investigation Officer will be trained in fraud investigation.

-6.2 The Fraud Investigation Officer will conduct an initial discreet enquiry, without alerting the suspect, to ascertain the facts surrounding the suspicion or discovery of fraud.
+6.4 The Fraud Investigation Officer will conduct an initial discreet enquiry, without alerting the suspect, to ascertain the facts surrounding the suspicion or discovery of fraud.

 The preliminary enquiry should cover:

-- How the fraud was realized;
+- How the fraud was discovered;

 - The period over which the fraud may have occurred, if known;

-- The date it was realized;
+- The date the fraud was discovered;

 - Whether collusion with others is suspected e.g. other employees, persons contracted by the Council, persons who do not have any legitimate business interest with the Council;